bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 There is however a special case for loopback clients.
 A loopback client is a client that runs on `localhost`.
 In this case, the OAuth server will not be able to fetch the `client_metadata` object because `localhost` is not accessible from the outside.
-To work around this, ATPROTO OAuth server are required to support this case by providing an hard coded `client_metadata` object for the client.
+To work around this, atproto OAuth servers are required to support this case by providing an hard coded `client_metadata` object for the client.

 This has several restrictions: